-This crazy delicious beef barbacoa couldn’t be easier to make!
+This crazy delicious Beef Barbacoa couldn’t be easier to make!
 Season, braise, simmer and let your oven do the rest!

 If you love Chipotle, you’ll love this copycat recipe!
 Pair it with our copycat Cilantro Lime Rice and add some Restaurant Style Salsa while you’re at it.